Integrating Public Art in Urban Transit Design

 Schroyen also emphasizes the aesthetic nature transit areas require today.
 “Modern transit facilities are a part of the destination.
 They used to be just a place to get from point A to point B, but the development in major European and Asian cities is remarkable.
 Airports and transit stations have become destinations upon themselves due to the gorgeous architecture and art these spaces offer.”
 World-renowned graphic designer Stefan Sagmeister agrees.
 In his talk, Why Beauty Matters, he compares two train stations in New York, the shabby Penn Station and beautiful Grand Central Station.
 Based on research, the moods of the people who ride in Grand Central Station are significantly better than those in Penn Station.
 Sagmeister describes how public art designs in heavy traffic environments have a powerful effect to improve our mood and even reduce crime.

-Although aesthetics are an important factor, transit development is multifaceted and complex, involving many more elements than what meets the eye.
+Although aesthetics are an important factor, urban transit development is multifaceted and complex, involving many more elements than what meets the eye.
 Effectively integrating all of the facets of city planning and urban design, Prof. Christopher Charles Benninger first coined the term Principles of intelligent urbanism (PIU) in 2002 in his article, Principles of intelligent urbanism: The case of the new Capital Plan for Bhutan, published in Ekistics.
 PIU is a theory of urban planning that outlines 10 axioms that blend urban planning and management concerns.

 With a significant influence in the urban planning field, the PIU theory has brought the following 10 elements to the forefront of urban planning worldwide.